kkarsten62/QMapShack.AppImage/README.md

 `chmod u+x QMapShack-x86_64.AppImage`

+## Start

+Open a terminal and enter:

+`./QMapShack-x86_64.AppImage`

+or to see the debug messages:

+`./QMapShack-x86_64.AppImage -d`

 # Build your your own QMapShack.AppImage

 ## Requirements

 * Computer with 64-bit architecture (x86_64)
 * A Linux distribution - able to run Docker software
+* Docker installation
 * At least ~5 GB free disk space
 * 1-2 hour for the initial Docker image build
 * 5 minutes for each development update